Having fair returns and complaints policies show that you offer great customer service — and help your business handle complaints promptly and fairly.

 Whatever the complaint:

-Use this information and complaints data to identify wider issues that need fixing, eg with deliveries or a supplier.
+Use this information and complaints data to identify wider issues that need fixing, for example with deliveries or a supplier.

 Here are seven steps to work through when dealing with a complaint.
 These are also in our complaints process checklist for you to download and check off whenever a complaint comes in.